 Skip to contents

-For illustration we use fsusie() (single-outcome functional fine-mapping); mfsusie() works the same way and is the natural choice when both fits cover multiple outcomes.
+We illustrate with fsusie() (single-outcome functional fine-mapping); mfsusie() works the same way when both fits cover multiple outcomes.
+For pre-fit covariate adjustment, see the covariates vignette.

 Data